-Our products are sold primarily under our customers' private labels and, to a lesser extent, under our brand names such as Colortex®, Velvet®, Ultra Valu®, Dri-Mop®, Big Mopper®, Soft & Fluffy®, Tackle®, My-Size®, Orchids®, care® and Nobel ®.
+Our products are sold primarily under our customers' private labels and, to a lesser extent, under our brand names such as Colortex®, My Size®, Velvet®, Big Mopper®, Soft & Fluffy®, Tackle®, Nobel®, and care®.
 All of our converted product revenue is derived pursuant to truck load purchase orders from our customers.
 Parent roll revenue is derived from purchase orders that generally cover a one-month time period.
 We do not have supply contracts with any of our customers.
-Revenue is recognized when title passes to the customer.
 Because our product is a daily consumable item, the order stream from our customer base is fairly consistent with no significant seasonal fluctuations.
+However, we do experience mild seasonal softness in the first and fourth quarters of each year, primarily due to the effects of winter weather on consumers' buying habits and occasional effects of holidays on shipping schedules.
 Changes in the national economy, in general, do not materially affect the market for our converted products.